 The risk of flap complications is negated, as there is no flap.

-The risk of infection is extremely small, since the only portal for entry of organisms is the small 3 to 4 mm incision as opposed to the whole edge of the flap in Lasik and FLEx.
+The risk of infection is extremely small, since the only portal for entry of organisms is the small 2.63 mm incision as opposed to the whole edge of the flap in LASIK and FLEx.

 The integrity and biomechanical stability of the cornea is largely preserved, which means that your corrected vision should remain stable for many years.